gamcil/clinker/README.md

   -f, --force           Overwrite previous output file -o OUTPUT, --output OUTPUT
                         Save alignments to file
+  -p [PLOT], --plot [PLOT]
+                        Plot cluster alignments using clustermap.js.
+If a path is given, clinker will generate a portable HTML file at that path.
+Otherwise, the plot will be served dynamically using Python's HTTP server.
   -dl DELIMITER, --delimiter DELIMITER
                         Character to delimit output by -dc DECIMALS, --decimals DECIMALS